-The recent police and racism-fueled violence in the U.S., including the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and many others, has painfully underscored the need for proactive anti-racist work and centering racial equity in all policies, including food policy.
+The ongoing police and racism-fueled violence in the U.S., including the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and many others, has painfully underscored the need for proactive anti-racist work and centering racial equity in all policies, including food policy.

 The DC Food Policy Council, in its role as a convener, invites those who are engaged in the DC food system (as a professional, student, or resident) to this 8-week conversation to reflect, learn, and hold ourselves accountable.
-Please register on Eventbrite.

 Sessions 1-3 focused on personal racial identities, privilege, and how these interact with food system work.
 The FSNE Racial Equity Challenge is helpful (but not required) to start exploring these themes on your own.
 Please review these shared agreements for creating a space for brave and safe conversations.